changangela/iexpense/README.md

-# iExpense.xyz
+# iexpense
-iExpense is a webapp which keeps track of a user's shopping receipts to log the items they have purchased.
+**iExpense** is a webapp which keeps track of a user's shopping receipts to log the items they have purchased.
 Developed with HTML/CSS, Bootstrap, Javascript, jQuery, MySQL, PHP.

 ## About